nhsconnect/FHIR-NRLS-API/pages/development/general_api_guidance/nrl_error_guidance.md

     |---------|--------------|----------|------------|---------------|-----------|
     |400|error|invalid| MISSING_OR_INVALID_HEADER|There is a required header missing or invalid|Authorization HTTP Header is missing|

-### Parameters
+## Parameters

-This error will be raised in relation to request parameters that the client may have specified.
-This error can be raised in a variety of circumstances.
+This error will be thrown in relation to request parameters that the client may have specified.
+This error can be thrown in a variety of circumstances.

 The following table summarises the HTTP response codes, along with the values to expect in the `OperationOutcome` in the response body for this exception scenario.